sage-code/maj/basic.md

 * tu vidu'fu ma suv!     = You will see me often!
 * nu podo vidu'so zu amu!= We can see them now!

+## Call to Action

+In Maj, "hay" is used as an determinant call, preposition:

+hay = c'mon (come on)
+hay = let's (let us)

+* hay nu haru bosu sh = c'mon we have to search him
+* hay nu dovu bosu zh = c'mon we must search them

 ## Interrogative

 Primitive interrogation is created with prepositions: